Homepage > Blank IRS 709 Template

 election

-Gifts made by spouse—complete only if you are splitting gifts with your spouse and he/she also made gifts.
+Gifts made by spouse—complete only if you are splitting gifts with your spouse and spouse also made gifts.

 (If more space is needed, attach additional statements.)